Coiot/cbr-main/src/albums/s2/episode6.md

 - scene_number: 11
   scene_title: "Happiness is a warm mountain"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene11.jpg
-  narration: "<p>Pliny has finished his masterpiece, the "List of people less likely to burn down a captured city".
+  narration: "<p>Pliny has finished his masterpiece, the “List of people less likely to burn down a captured city”.
 From the list, we may confirm our suspect: the Welsh are really masochists arsonists.
 They are simply too happy after all the blood and flames that destroyed their former cities.
 If you're wondering why the gap between the first leader and the rest is so wide, it's because Bhutan gains one happiness for every owned mountain.
 Quite fitting for a leader that IRL has advocated for using the Gross National Happiness index to measure the well-being of citizens rather than GDP.</p>"
 - scene_number: 12
   scene_title: "Are we the virus?"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene12.jpg